 Metals such as copper and silver are great microbicidal materials.
 When placed on objects in inpatient rooms such as bedrails, overbed tables, IV poles, chair arms, nurse call buttons, and much more they help to lower HAIs by 58%.
 Organosilane and light-activated chemicals can create easy to clean microbicidal surfaces.
 Materials with Sharklet pattern or liquid glass reduce deposition and improve cleanability.

 4. Try New Technology

 Hydrogen peroxide wipes can significantly reduce microbial contamination in rooms and hydrogen peroxide vapor is also very effective.
-Patients admitted to a room disinfected using hydrogen peroxide vapor are 64% less likely to receive any MDRO (multi-drug resistant organism).
+Patients admitted to a room disinfected using hydrogen peroxide vapor is 64% less likely to receive any MDRO (multi-drug resistant organism).

 5. Try New Designs

 New designs of hospital equipment and furniture to increase the ease of cleaning and disinfection.
 The easier a surface is to clean and disinfect, the less likely it will spread microbes to healthcare workers and patients.
-Replacing old equipment and medical furniture with easy to clean new designs can significantly improve disinfection and make it easier overall for healthcare workers.
+Replacing old equipment and medical furniture with easy-to-clean new designs can significantly improve disinfection and make it easier overall for healthcare workers.